 Rashes, pimples, and dead skin are common issues.
 Most people who are either highly addicted to junk food or don’t follow a healthy dietary routine will experience at least one of these issues.

-Burgers, pizzas, doughnuts, and ice cream are filled with tons of sugars, sodium, and other unhealthy preservatives.
-All these unhealthy elements start creating issues within our body after entering into our digestive system.
+Burgers, pizzas, doughnuts, and ice cream are filled with sugar, sodium, and other unhealthy preservatives.
+Once they enter our digestive system, these unhealthy elements start creating issues within our bodies.

 6. Sugar

-So, if you want to save yourself from all such skin issues, limit your daily sugar consumption to 1 tablespoon only.
+If you want to avoid skin issues, limit your daily sugar consumption significantly.

 Bottom-line for Worst Foods for Skin